-Product Catalog: Some cooperatives plan to offer branded online store services to their retail members.
+Product Catalog: Some cooperatives in North America plan to offer branded online store services to their retail members.
 Crop protection and seed manufacturers want to ensure that such online stores have complete, accurate and up-to-date information in their Product Catalog.
-AgGateway is working to define the data requirements and data standards to support that objective.
-To date, Syngenta and Land O'Lakes have developed a proof of concept message and this fall they tested a B2B integration.
-The proof of concept is based on OAGIS standards and enables a manufacturer to pass product data to a downstream system for a retail-facing eCommerce catalog.
-The proof of concept message is not finalized, and the team is looking for membership feedback as a next step.
+The first phase of AgGateway's Product Catalog work -- providing the minimum data set required to populate a retail-facing eCommerce catalog -- was submitted for review to AgGateway's Standards & Guidelines